BossHobby/Docs/docs/Troubleshooting.md

 As such it needs slightly different software filtering.
 Recommended values are:

 - A single gyro pt2 [filter](/Configuring-Quicksilver/#pid) at 100hz
-- About half the d-term [pid gain](/Configuring-Quicksilver/#pid) of what is specified in the presets.
+- About half the d-term [pid gain](/Configuring-Quicksilver/#pid) (or kd) for Pitch and Roll, of what is specified in the presets.